1908 Tennessee Volunteers football team: Georgia

 Leach scored all of Tennessee's points in the 10-0 victory over Georgia with a 30-yard fumble return for a touchdown and a 40-yard field goal.

 Georgia Tech

 Tennessee defeated John Heisman's Georgia Tech team 6-5, "in a game in which they clearly outplayed the Yellow Jackets".
 Tech scored first thanks to three consecutive completed forward passes.
 Perry scored Tennessee's touchdown.
 He scored another just after the referee blew the whistle to end the contest.

 At Vanderbilt

 Ray Morrison saved a touchdown in 1908.

-1908 was a down year for Vanderbilt with a wealth of sophomores; guided shrewdly by McGugin to its success.
-Vanderbilt won the match between the two schools 16 to 9.
+In 1908 the McGugin-coached Vanderbilt won the match between the two schools 16 to 9.

 Walker Leach made a 41-yard field goal to put the Vols up 4 to 0.
 "This seemed to arouse the local team" and Vanderbilt drove down the field for a touchdown.
 On a fake kick, Leach circled Vanderbilt's left end for 60 yards.
 Ray Morrison stopped him short of the goal.